-This easy miso roasted salmon bowl is packed with flavor from an easy Asian marinade, quick cucumber pickles and sesame sauteed spinach!
+This easy miso roasted salmon bowl is packed with flavor from an easy miso marinade, quick cucumber pickles and sesame sauteed spinach!

 This miso salmon bowl has become a favorite in our house because it’s so quick and easy, yet packed with tons of complex flavor.
 You can dress it up with lots of fun garnish, like kimchi, sesame oil, fresh herbs and toasted nuts, or keep it simple and use precooked brown rice and store bought fermented kraut in lieu of the quick pickles in this recipe.

 When I plan out my recipes for the week, I usually include some kind of seafood at least once, because I know seafood is good for my brain and heart health - plus I love it!

 Last week I was working with a client who was really concerned about getting the right amount of fish - not too much and not too little.
 The concern extended to other foods, like soy, meat and dairy.
 There was this idea that if she could hit the right “benchmarks,” she could breathe a sigh of relief, knowing that she was doing everything she could to ensure her future health and longevity.
 Yet, her concern and anxiety over trying to figure out what these benchmarks were and to hit them, was causing stress that was undermining her attempts to promote health through diet.
 I’m 99.9% sure she’s not the only one, so I wanted to talk about her fear a bit on the blog today.